Gift from the Heart: Production

 The film was directed by Kees van Nieuwkerk, who previously directed Sterke verhalen.
 Jacqueline Epskamp is credited as the main screenwriter, with script contributions by Ivo Martijn, Valentijn Moerwijk, Simone Kome van Breugel, Lotte Tabbers and Kees van Nieuwkerk.
 Chantal Janzen was cast as Julia, Benja Bruijning en Fedja van Huêt were cast as the main brothers, with both Janzen and Bruijning having played in previous winter romantic comedies in Love Is All and Family Way.
 Supporting roles were added with Halina Reijn, Loes Haverkort and Beppie Melissen.
 Bram van der Vlugt also joined the cast as the father, in the film he reprised the role of Sinterklaas, which he used to play him in real life until 2011.
 Nick & Simon wrote the title song for the film, it was released as a single.

 Release

 The official premiere was on 27 October 2014 in Hilversum, with the wide release on 6 November 2014.

 Reception

 The film was compared unfavorable by critics with 2007's Love Is All, another romantic comedy that was also set during Sinterklaas. the Stentor, the Algemeen Dagblad and Cinemagazine gave the film two out of five stars.
 Also de Volkskrant en De Telegraaf gave the film two stars, with De Telegraaf criticizing the 'sloppy direction' and pointed out the lack of chemistry between the leads.
 The Filmkrant viewed the gender politics in the film as regressive, with the women being overly passive and submissive.

-The film was a major succes with audiences, after three days it was awarded the Golden Film for having 100.000 visitors.
+The film was a major success with audiences, after three days it was awarded the Golden Film for having 100.000 visitors.
 On 24 December 2014, it was announced the film had attracted over 400.000 visitors and received the Platinum Film.